cahlan/youth-gospel-study-curriculum/weeks/week-2.md

 ### Reflection Questions

+Why do I have need for a Redeemer?
+What does the Savior's Atonement mean to me?

 ### Study

 2 Nephi 2:6–8; Alma 7:11–13; Alma 34:8–10; D&C 19:15–19; D&C 45:3–5; John 3:16–17; 1 John 1:7